The Dana McLean Greeley Sermon Competition

 - Submissions should include a brief cover letter about the author, including contact information (telephone, mailing address, email address).
 Do NOT include your name on the typed pages of the sermon entered, as all entries will be judged anonymously.
 Do number the pages sequentially.
 Send submissions to unitednations [at] uua [dot] org.

-- Content of the sermon: Sermon should address the topic of global disarmament and/or interfaith action for ending armed violence.
+- Content of the sermon: Sermon should address the topic of gender equity, inclusion, and the need for an intersectional lens to gender justice.
 While all submissions will be considered, those highlighting the work of the United Nations and the UU-UNO will be given priority consideration.
 Be sure to read our mission and programs.

 - Submit your sermon: unitednations [at] uua [dot] org.